Labview Ex # 1-ADU Basic Example- Manual Operation

 IMPORTANT NOTES - Using Windows USB Handles

 1. Only open one handle to any particular USB device and ensure it is closed when the program terminates.
-Opening multiple handles, without first closing unused handles, will case a handle leak in the Windows operating system.
+Opening multiple handles, without first closing unused handles, will cause a handle leak in the Windows operating system.
 If too many handles are opened, Windows will disable further USB communications.

 2 The handle should be opened when the program starts, or communication with the ADU device commences.